RSV, short for Respiratory Syncytial Virus. Sometimes referred to as hRSV (where the “h” stands for "human").

 Symptoms can vary from fever and cough to development of wheezing and difficulty breathing, to the point of needing hospitalization.
 Approximately 20% of infants develop RSV-associated wheezing during the first year of life; 2% to 3% require hospitalization.
+Infants with congenital heart disease, prematurity, chronic lung disease, or those with compromised immune systems tend to be at the highest risk.

 Symptoms often mimic that of a common cold, but wheezing can still occur in up to 35% of adults and older children that are affected.